wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 4.0.1 =
+= 4.0.2 =
-**Nelio A/B Testing 4 is more efficient than ever!** We've redesigned some components from scratch to make things faster and more reliable.
-We've improved the compatibility with JavaScript frameworks and libraries.
-Bug fix with IE8 and IE9.
+This revision includes some **important** bug fixes.
+Make sure your old experiments run properly with this new version. **Nelio A/B Testing 4 is more efficient than ever!**